What Is Structured Data for SEO - How to Add It Guide

 - Click “Create HTML”

-Google will then load your structured data in one of two formats:
+Google will then load your schema markup in one of two formats:

 While you can use microdata, you should stick with Google’s preference and default option: JSON-LD.